Skip to main content

 Level 3 Diploma in Veterinary Nursing

-The VetSkill Level 3 Diploma in Veterinary Nursing (Companion Animal) course is designed for those working in practice to become a Registered Veterinary Nurse with the Royal College of Veterinary Surgeons (RCVS).
+The VetSkill VTEC Level 3 Diploma in Veterinary Nursing (CA) course is designed for those working in practice to become a Registered Veterinary Nurse with the Royal College of Veterinary Surgeons (RCVS).
 Upon successful completion of the qualification students can complete their enrolment with the RCVS and practice as a Registered Veterinary Nurse (RVN).
 To apply to this course applicants must gain employment in a CAFRE approved training practice.

 Course content